New NAEd Report Highlights Need for Civic Education

 Future Directions

-Policymakers will play an important role in ensuring that civics education is prioritized in in U.S. classrooms.
+Policymakers will play an important role in ensuring that civic education is prioritized in in U.S. classrooms.
 To this end, the NAEd report authors suggest that schools require government courses to be taught in all middle schools and high schools.
-Moreover, states and districts should build on students’ strengths and experiences in designing “project-based, inquiry-oriented curricula”.
+Moreover, states and districts should build on students’ strengths and experiences in designing “project-based, inquiry-oriented curricula.”
 Federal, state, and local governments must also work to ensure that adequate resources and funding are provided to develop and implement high-quality civics education.

 To continue this important work, NAEd will hold more webinars about civics education and partner with local communities and key stakeholders to implement the suggested practices.